cyphar/mkonion/README.md

 ## `mkonion` ##

-> **NOTE**: This doesn't actually exist at the moment, I'm working on the code
-> while you're reading this.
-From my guess, this shouldn't be *too* hard to
-> implement, but certain cool features might take a while and will probably show
-> up later.
-Feel free to open an issue for a feature request, or open a PR to
-> add some cool feature that you needed.
-This project is free software, so you're
-> free to do what you like with it.

 `mkonion` is a very simple tool to allow you to set up a Tor Onion Service (also known as a Tor Hidden Service) for an existing Docker container.
 It takes advantage of `docker inspect` and other such features to figure out what ports